-Donated by Mr. James Munro, the Thomas B. Munro Preserve was the Nature Trust’s first preserve on Grand Manan Island.
-The Munro Preserve is a narrow strip of land that stretches some 1,690 m along the northern tip of Grand Manan Island, in the Bay of Fundy.
+Donated by Mr. James Munro, the Thomas B. Munro Preserve, consisting of over 26 hectares (64 acres), was the Nature Trust’s first conserved area on Grand Manan Island.
+This preserve is a narrow strip of land that stretches along the northern tip of Grand Manan Island, in the Bay of Fundy.
 It includes spectacular sea cliffs several hundred feet high and the landmark points known as Northern Head, The Bishop and Ashburton Head.

 The preserve was created to ensure the long-term protection of the preserve’s natural features, including its forests, waterways and wildlife habitat.
 Some of the species which can be found on this preserve are: balsam fir, white spruce, red spruce, red oak, goldenrod, and creeping juniper.